How I Cope with Migraines

 how to deal with a migraine

 I used to get anxious when I felt a migraine coming on, because I didn’t know if it would last a week and throw everything off.
 I now have a little plan in place that I go to anytime I feel a migraine coming on.
-While some days I just feel too bad and need to lie low, this has helped lessen the severity of most of my migraines, and also shortened their lifespan.
+While some days I just feel too bad and need to lie low, this has helped lessen the severity of most of my migraines, and also shortened their duration.

 Dim down anything I can that affects my senses - no more candles, change my shirt if I have perfume on, music/ tv off.

 Take 2 ibuprofen.
-The combo of this with the pre-workout prevents me from having to take prescription medication, thankfully, but everyone is different.
+The combo of this with the pre-workout prevents me from having to take prescription medication (thankfully), but everyone is different.

 Ponytail out, or switch to a silk scrunchie.
 Eliminate any tension near my head.
 If I’m home and think it’ll be a bad headache, I’ll also take any eye makeup off as a preventative measure.

 Eat something.
-Even if I am not hungry, having a small snack helps prevent nausea and can sometimes decrease the severity of the migraine overall.
+Even if I am not hungry, having a small snack prevents nausea and can sometimes decrease the severity of the migraine overall.
 While I avoid anything that will spike my blood sugar (like ice cream), this really isn’t the time I try to be the picture of health so I let myself have whatever.
 French fries always seem to help, or a piece of bread.
 Or grilled cheese.
 Just something mild, satiating, and easy to digest.
 I never really gravitate towards protein or fruit, but listen to your body and what it wants.

 Quiet time.
 I don’t always lay down (sometimes I can’t even if I wanted to), but just a few minutes of calm really help.
 If it’s a hot day, I try to get to a cooler place because the heat is more triggering for me than cold AC.